The dreaded prickly heat!

 The prickly heat sufferer feels that s/he is impaled by cactus

 or an acupuncture session that went wrong.
-When one’s little one is suffering from it, we as parents, suffer even more.
+When one’s little one is suffering from it, we, as parents, suffer even more.

 Why does prickly heat occur?

-A hot and humid environment causes excessive sweating and allows multiplication of bacteria that are ordinarily resident on the skin.
+A hot and humid environment causes excessive sweating and allows the multiplication of bacteria ordinarily resident on the skin.
 These interact with each other, producing slimy substances, which go on to block the pores of the sweat glands.
 Hot and humid conditions encourage sweating, but due to the blocked pores, the sweat cannot escape from the gland.

 These glands can now rupture and release sweat into the surrounding tissues.
 The extruded material incites an inflammatory reaction and producing the characteristic rash.

-How does the rash look like?
+What does the rash look like?

 Where does it typically occur?

-• Any place where there are skin folds like the groin or the axilla
+• Any place where there are skin folds, like the groin or the axilla

 • Any place where clothing grips the body tightly –